 There's an old adage for lighting design that says, "The best stage lighting isn't seen."
 Heather Gilbert says that’s just not true.
 "Not even a little bit.
 Lighting needs to tell the story in its own way."

-When Columbia's Theatre Design and Technology Program Coordinator Heather Gilbert isn't teaching in the classroom, her time is spent illuminating New York City, where she is currently the Lighting Designer for the critically acclaimed new Broadway play, The Sound Inside.
+When Columbia's Theatre Design and Technology Program Coordinator Heather Gilbert isn't teaching in the classroom, her time is spent illuminating New York City, where she served as the Lighting Designer for the critically acclaimed new Broadway play, The Sound Inside.

-Gilbert isn't the only one involved in the production with ties to Columbia.
-Former Theatre student, faculty member, and 2017 honorary degree recipient, David Cromer, is the play's director.
+Gilbert wasn’t the only one involved in the production with ties to Columbia.
+Former Theatre student, faculty member, and 2017 honorary degree recipient, David Cromer, was the play's director.
 Cromer is no stranger to the Broadway stage.
 In 2018, he received a Tony Award for Best Direction of a Musical for The Band's Visit, which was his first nomination and win.

 Gilbert first met Cromer more than two decades ago – since then they have worked together on numerous Chicago productions and briefly taught a collaborative theatre class for designers and directors at Columbia.

 "I'm doing this play that I absolutely deeply love with a director that I have a 25-year long relationship with…who makes me the best that I can be," said Gilbert.
 "I do better work with him than I do with anyone.
 I do great work with other directors too, but he pushes me exactly at the right place.
 He's really brilliant."

 "It's really amazing that David, as an alum, comes back as a professor, teaches with Heather at Columbia, works with her in Chicago theatre – and now they're collaborating on Broadway together," said Theatre Professor and Allen and Lynn Turner Chair, Carin Silkaitis.
 "I think it's really a great model for our students to see this kind of work being done."